OpenHFT/Chronicle-Map/README.md

 * [ConcurrentHashMap v ChronicleMap](https://github.com/OpenHFT/Chronicle-Map#concurrenthashmap-v-chroniclemap)

 ### Overview
-Chronicle Map implements the `java.util.concurrent.ConcurrentMap`, however unlike the standard java map, ChronicleMap is able to share your entries accross processes:
+Chronicle Map implements the interface `java.util.concurrent.ConcurrentMap`, however unlike the standard jdk implementations, ChronicleMap is both persistent and able to share your entries accross processes:

 ![](http://openhft.net/wp-content/uploads/2014/07/Chronicle-Map-diagram_04.jpg)

-## When to use
+## When to use HashMap, ConcurrentHashMap and ChronicleMap
 #### When to use HashMap
 If you compare `HashMap`, `ConcurrentHashMap` and `ChronicleMap`, most of the maps in your system are likely to be HashMap.
-This is because `HashMap` is lightweight and synchronized HashMap works well for lightly contended use cases.
+This is because `HashMap` is lightweight.
+Synchronized HashMap works well for lightly contended use cases.
 By contention we mean, how many threads on average are trying to use a Map.
-One reason you can't have many contended resources, is that you only have so many CPUs and they can only be accessing so many resources at once (ideally no more than one or two per thread at a time).
+One reason you can't have many contended resources, is that you only have so many CPUs and they can only be accessing a limited resources at once (ideally no more than one or two per thread at a time).

 ####  When to use ConcurrentHashMap
 `ConcurrentHashMap` scales very well when highly contended.
 It uses more memory but if you only have a few of them, this doesn't matter.
-They have higher throughput than the other two solutions, but also it creates the highest garbage.
-If garbage pressure is an issue for you, you may want to consider `ChronicleMap`
+They have higher throughput than the other two solutions, but it does create the highest amount of garbage.
+If garbage pressure is an issue for you (for example in a low latency evironment), you should consider `ChronicleMap`.

-One of the main differences between chronicle and ConcurrentHashMap, is how you go about creating an instance see the getting started guide below for details.

-####  When to use Chronicle Map
+####  When to use ChronicleMap
 If you have;
 * lots of small key-values
 * you want to minimise garbage produced, and medium lived objects.
 * you need to share data between JVMs
 * you need persistence

-#### Should I use Chronicle Queue or Chronicle Map
+#### Should I use ChronicleQueue or ChronicleMap
-Chronicle queue is designed to send every update.
+ChronicleQueue is 'lossless', designed to send every update.
 If your network can't do this something has to give.
 You could compress the data but at some point you have to work within the limits of your hardware or get more hardware.
-Chronicle Map on the other hand sends the latest value only.
+ChronicleMap on the other hand sends the latest value only.
 This will naturally drop updates and is a more natural choice for low bandwidth connections.

-#### What is the difference between [SharedHashMap](https://github.com/OpenHFT/HugeCollections) and Chronicle Map
+#### What is the difference between [SharedHashMap](https://github.com/OpenHFT/HugeCollections) and ChronicleMap
-SharedHashMap was the old name given to ChronicleMap, Since the last release of SharedHashMap we have added a lot of new features to ChronicleMap, most of these are listed in this readme.
+SharedHashMap was the old name of what is now ChronicleMap.
+Since the last release of SharedHashMap we have added a lot of new features to ChronicleMap, most of these are listed in this readme.

 ## Getting Started